 Certificates in the College of Business

 In addition to majors, minors and emphases, some departments in the College of Business offer certificate programs.
 Read more about certificate programs below.
-View the required coursework on the last page of the BBA Minor and Certificate Planning Sheet.
+View the required coursework on the Certificate Planning Sheet.

 Professional recognition as a management accountant can be obtained by passing the examination required for a Certificate in Management Accounting (CMA).